paigepreziosi/MyNoteTaker/README.md

 8. Contact

 ## 1. Project Description
-This is a note taker application that allows the user to create, save, and delete notes.
+This is a note taker application that allows the user to create, save, clear and delete notes as needed.
 The application uses an Express.js back end and saves and retrieves note data from a JSON file.
 The application uses a front end that uses HTML and CSS to create the user interface.
 The application uses a front end that uses JavaScript to allow the user to interact with the application.

 ## 2. User Story
 - AS A small business owner